THE UPS AND DOWNS – LIFE’S JOURNEY

 Review these questions after every audition (and any other questions you want to add of your own!)
 Correct the ones you missed and commend yourself for the ones you did successfully.

-Contrary to what often passes as “insider knowledge” is mostly hype or if you look closely just common sense.
-No technique or mindset can overcome this simple fact: A great deal of the time your audition was perfectly fine it was simply other factors that interceded.
+Remember what often passes as “insider knowledge” is mostly hype.
+A great deal of the time your audition was perfectly fine it was simply other factors that interceded.

 Here are examples of other factors that could be at play: